fusterma/JUAS2022/docker.md

 If you have problems with the set-up you can contact us by email and we will be happy to help (nuria.fuster@ific.uv.es).

-Otherwise you can work during the MAD-X tutorial directly on a browser throught binder, we will provide you with the links but special attention has to be paid using this approach to save the progress by downloading and uploading the jupyter-notebooks.
+Otherwise you can work during the MAD-X tutorial directly on a browser throught binder (https://mybinder.org/).
+We will provide you with the links to the jupyter-notebooks but special attention has to be paid using this approach to save the progress by downloading and uploading the jupyter-notebooks or the progress will be lost.

 You can try here https://mybinder.org/v2/gh/fusterma/MADX_JUAS2022/HEAD?filepath=test.ipynb

+You can clic on the NEW->Python 3 Notebook icon on the top right (https://user-images.githubusercontent.com/72798799/146044142-2c6c33bb-427c-4326-80a2-a2642bc0833e.png) and test the code example at the end of this document to verify that everything is working as expected.

 # An example of Python3 notebook.
 Open a new Python3 jupyter notebook: NEW->Python 3 Notebook and copy and paste the following lines on the jupyter-notebook boxes and give it a try!